aryanraj-544/nodemailer/Readme.md

 This repository contains a simple example showcasing the use of nodemailer library to send mails.

-The frontend of the program is written under <a href = "https://github.com/aryanraj-544/nodemailer/tree/main/client">Client</a> folder.
+The frontend of the program is written under <a href = "https://github.com/aryanraj-544/nodemailer/tree/main/client">Client</a> folder.<br>

 The backend is created and stored under <a href = "https://github.com/aryanraj-544/nodemailer/tree/main/server">Server</a> folder.

 To clone the repository use the command: